RIOT-OS/RIOT/doc/memos/rdm-draft-buschsieweke-timer-api.md

    until a specific event has been posted.
 Combined, this can be used to delay execution
 5. Only available when using TOSTThreads
+6. Periodic software timers can be implemented by the use with a few lines of code by resetting the timer from the callback.
+However, this requires the user to manually compensate for the time delta between the timer has expired and the callback is actually executed

 # 2. Requirements